robertschnitman/diagnosejl/README.md

 Based on the original R library, `diagnoser` (https://github.com/robertschnitman/diagnoser).

 Motivation: make an equivalent package for Julia for pedagogical purposes and to take advantage of its capabilities.

+Tables in the sections below were created with a Markdown table converter (Donat Studios 2017).

 ## 2. diagnose()
 ```julia